unseemly/unseemly.github.io/index.md

 Unseemly makes it less tedious (with type-safe syntax quotation), and gives you more of the goodies (type checking, pattern-matching, parsing) that you shouldn't have to reimplement.
-Like, in order to implement Unseemly,
+For example, in order to implement Unseemly,
  I needed to write a fairly complicated typechecker.
 I'm not an expert in types, so I just copied the rules out of [the brick wall book].
 Now I'm a non-expert with a typechecker, and with Unseemly, you can be, too!